Modeling & Statistical References

-In the following sections, you will find a list of important scientific publications in Modeling.
+In the following sections, you will find a list of important scientific references on Modeling.

 This paper is a survey of the different sow models described in literature, which made use of different mathematical methodologies, and were intended for sow herd management.